BMW iX: Equipment and technology

 The BMW iX is the first vehicle to feature the iDrive 8 that combines a 12.3-inch digital instrument cluster with a 14.9-inch infotainment touchscreen to form a single curved unit.
 The system comes with an upgraded version of BMW's personal voice assistant and retains the iDrive controller.
 It is the first time the technology has been offered in a production BMW, and it comes standard with a hexagonal steering wheel.
-Other standard equipments are the 18-speaker Harman Kardon sound system, as well as BMW safety systems like parking assistant and driving assistant professional.
+Other standard equipments are the 18-speaker Harman Kardon-sound system, as well as BMW safety systems like parking assistant and driving assistant professional.
 Available options include a panoramic sunroof and sun-protection glass, soft-close doors, heated and ventilated seats, parking assistant, interior camera, a Bowers & Wilkins stereo, and M Sport styling.

 It is the first luxury car to feature built-in 5G technology that allows it over-the-air functionality.
 The iX has 20 times the on-board computing power of previous BMW models, allowing it to process double the amount of data coming from cameras and sensors mounted.
 This allows for Level 2+ semi autonomous driving capability and an extensive range of driver-assistance and collision-avoidance technology.
-The advanced driver assist system in the iX can help drivers stay in their lane, maintain speed, and even make lane changes safely.
+The driver assist system in the iX can help drivers stay in their lane, maintain speed, and make lane changes safely.

 BMW hinted at Level 3 autonomous driving when it unveiled the iNext concept in 2018.
-However, any mention of iX's self-driving capabilities were absent from the official release.
+However, any mention of iX's self-driving capabilities was absent from the official release.
 Product-development chief of BMW's luxury cars, Frank van Meel stated: "I can't give a promise of a date.
 We are preparing, we are collecting data [from a large test fleet of modified 7 Series cars], and we will improve the iX by software over the air.
 We will take an evolutionary path, not jumping forward and having to pull back."
-Frank Weber, head of R&D at BMW, confirmed in November 2021 that the iX will be offered with Level 3 capabilities as an option as the iX's hardware and software are Level 3 system.
+Frank Weber, head of R&D at BMW, confirmed in November 2021 that the iX will be offered with Level 3 capabilities as an option as the iX's hardware and software are capable of level 3 autonomy.